SupportClass/streen/README.md

 #Streen
 Streen is a centralized interface for interacting with Twitch Chat.
-It operates via IPC.
+It is essentially a wrapper for [twitch-irc](https://github.com/twitch-irc/twitch-irc), and it operates via IPC.

 Streen is useful in situations where multiple processes all need to connect to Twitch Chat, but the overhead of spinning up multiple IRC bots is not acceptable.
-Streen operates as a single bot and exposes an evented IPC interface via [node-ipc](https://github.com/RIAEvangelist/node-ipc).
+Streen operates as a single bot and exposes an evented IPC interface via [axon](https://github.com/tj/axon).

 ## Installation
 - Clone the repository